-The catch here is that you get only an hour to solve the mind-boggling puzzles!
+The catch is that you get only an hour to solve the mind-boggling puzzles!
 So, make your reservation where you will spend a pulsating sixty minutes.

 The Karting Track

 Let the adrenaline pump through you as you drive across the 1050 meters long track.
 The place organizes several competitions for professionals and amateurs.
-You need to have a driving license or experience to have fun at the Karting Track.
+You need a driving license or experience to have fun at the Karting Track.

 The Cathedral of the Assumption of the Virgin

-This orthodox cathedral was constructed in the year 1885 after the Russian knyaz Dondukov-Korsakov visited the city.
+This orthodox cathedral was constructed in 1885 after the Russian knyaz Dondukov-Korsakov visited the city.
 The lofty structure looks magnificent from the outside.
 When it is fully illuminated during the evenings, the view is simply breathtaking.

 The Stone Forest